codeminers-io/project-midhya-rasa/data/nlu.md

 - departments under government?
 - what are the departments of government of india?
 - tell me the departments under central government?
+- what are the departments of india?
+- what are the government departments of india?
 - government of india departments?
 - get me departments under central government?
 - get me departments under government?